bieeins/code-server/README.md

 | `LOG_LEVEL` | Log level (trace, debug, info, warn, error, critical, off) | - |
 | `CLI_DATA_DIR` | Directory where CLI metadata should be stored | - |

-## Setup: Nginx Reverse Proxy Configuration
+## Setup: Nginx Proxy Manager Configuration

 To access the VS Code Server (also securely with a domain name and SSL):